Global food, agricultural product companies to seek opportunities at CIIE

 Many exhibitors have showcased their CIIE exhibits in advance through offline promotional activities.

-Having inked 18.2 billion yuan (about 2.7 billion U.S. dollars) worth of deals at the last CIIE, New Zealand-based multinational dairy cooperative Fonterra will debut several new products at this year's CIIE, including an Anchor probiotics product developed for Chinese consumers.
+Having inked 18.2 billion yuan (about $2.7 billion) worth of deals at the last CIIE, New Zealand-based multinational dairy cooperative Fonterra will debut several new products at this year's CIIE, including an Anchor probiotics product developed for Chinese consumers.

 "Fonterra's performance in China has grown against the trend amid the epidemic," said Han Li, vice president of Fonterra China.